Significant Disproportionality Frequently Asked Questions (FAQ)

 Indicator Review Process

-What specific actions are required under IDEA when a district is identified with significant disproportionality?
+What specific actions are required under IDEA when a district or community school is identified with significant disproportionality?

-According to the Individuals with Disabilities Education Act, districts with significant disproportionality must:
+According to the Individuals with Disabilities Education Act, districts and community schools with significant disproportionality must:

-1. Undergo a review student records with the Office for Exceptional Children.
+1. Complete a review of student records with the Department of Education and Workforce.

 2. Review their policies, procedures and practices related to identification, placement, and discipline of students with disabilities.